Northgate Room hire for weddings and other ceremonies

 Ipswich County Library is a listed building built in 1924.
 Its Northgate Room is 100ft long with a vaulted ceiling and old oak bookshelves and tables.
 It’s a room which celebrates Suffolk’s cultural heritage and historic significance with several coloured glass windows depicting famous historic literary figures, scientists, politicians, artists, soldiers and sailors with links to Suffolk – including life size images of Geoffrey Chaucer, Francis Bacon and Thomas Wolsey.
 There are also many other smaller coloured glass panels marking the arms of Suffolk towns and commercial families from the county.

-Anyone interested in booking the venue is encouraged to arrange a visit by contacting Ipswich County Library on 01473 263815 or emailing firstname.lastname@example.org.
+Anyone interested in booking the venue is encouraged to arrange a visit and discuss their requirements by contacting Ipswich County Library on 01473 927260 or emailing email@example.com.

 Suffolk Libraries is grateful to The Suffolk Bridal Co. and Bedwells Florist for their help in setting up a dress rehearsal wedding to showcase how the room would look for a real ceremony.